-NOTE: The number of respondents for this question was 97.
-SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.
 We are dedicated to the Chinese market in the long term, although we are aware of emerging risks in the short term.

-19 per cent of Swedish companies have altered supply chain strategies in Mainland China; most of them are further onshoring

-In the past two years, 68 per cent of the responding companies have reviewed their supply chain strategies and 49 per cent have not made significant changes in Mainland China.
-Of the companies which plan to alter supply chain strategies, most have decided to further onshore investments in " China.
+19 per cent of Swedish companies have altered supply chain strategies in Mainland China; most of them are further onshoring In the past two years, 68 per cent of the responding companies have reviewed their supply chain strategies and 49 per cent have not made significant changes in Mainland China.
+Of the companies which plan to alter supply chain strategies, most have decided to further onshore investments in China.
 Of all respondents, 19 per cent decided to alter supply chain strategies with 16 per cent planning to further onshore supply chains to China, down from 17 per cent last year and 3 per cent diversifying some current investment from China to other markets, down from 4 per cent in 2024.
-Limited diversification and withdrawal of investments in supply chains in China indicates that, as far as management in China is aware, China will remain an important part of business operations and chains in supply for many Swedish companies.
+Limited diversification and withdrawal of investments in supply chains in China indicates that, as far as management in China is aware, China will remain an important part of business operations and supply for many Swedish companies.

-From a size perspective, large Swedish companies, as opposed to medium-sized companies in the reliable.
-2024 survey, have a higher tendency to further onshore supply chains in China.
+From a size perspective, large Swedish companies, as opposed to medium-sized companies in the 2024 survey, have a higher tendency to further onshore supply chains in China.
 Industry-wise, industrial companies (30 per cent) have plans to further onshore supply chains in China.

-According to our industrial clients, supply China are very

-HAS YOUR COMPANY REVIEWED ITS SUPPLY CHAIN STRATEGIES IN THE PAST TWO YEARS?
+66 According to our industrial clients, supply chains in China are very reliable Professional services company HAS YOUR COMPANY REVIEWED ITS SUPPLY CHAIN STRATEGIES IN THE PAST TWO YEARS?

 NOTE: The number of respondents for this question was 97.
-"Don't know/Not applicable" responses are included but not shown in this figure SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.
+"Don't know/Not applicable" responses are included but not shown in this figure.
+SOURCE: Business Climate Survey for Swedish companies in Mainland China 2025.

-local for the The top three reasons for companies that have reviewed their supply chain strategies are cost local market. considerations (61 per cent), strengthening supply chain resilience (52 per cent) and for geopolitical reasons (43 per cent).
+The top three reasons for companies that have reviewed their supply chain strategies are cost considerations (61 per cent), strengthening supply chain resilience (52 per cent) and for geopolitical reasons (43 per cent).
 The top three reasons for companies to review supply chains apply to companies of all sizes across different industries.
 Some companies also note that cost optimisation, shortening lead time and adaptation to local demand are the major reasons for further investing in supply chains in China, given the fact that the supply chain advantages in China are still very strong and supply chain optimisation can strengthen competitiveness to compete with local players.
+66 We will further onshore supply chains in China because our group believes in decentralisation and being local for the local market.
+WHY HAS YOUR COMPANY REVIEWED ITS SUPPLY CHAIN STRATEGIES?